sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 The firmware loaded onto the ZED-F9P, ZED-F9R, and NEO-D9S receivers is written by u-blox and can vary depending on the manufacture date.
 The RTK Firmware (that runs on the ESP32) is designed to flexibly work with any u-blox firmware.
 Upgrading the ZED-F9x/NEO-D9S is a good thing to consider but is not crucial to the use of RTK products.

 Not sure what firmware is loaded onto your RTK product?
-Open the [System Status Menu](menu_system.md) to display the module's current firmware version.
+Open the [System Menu](menu_system.md) to display the module's current firmware version.

 The firmware on u-blox devices can be updated using a [Windows-based GUI](firmware_update.md#updating-using-windows-gui) or [u-center](firmware_update.md#updating-using-u-center).
 A CLI method is also possible using the `ubxfwupdate.exe` tool provided with u-center.
 Additionally, u-blox offers the source for the ubxfwupdate tool that is written in C. It is currently released only under an NDA so contact your local u-blox Field Applications Engineer if you need a different method.